FAenX/rusha_django_project/README.md

 `docker-compose -f docker-compose-dev.yml up`

-Basically i am trying to build an infrastructure that 'high level' looks like the image below, (apologies for the crudeness)...
+Basically I am trying to build an infrastructure that 'high level' looks like the image below, (apologies for the crudeness)...

 Eventually the plan is to replace Docker with k8s.